dvanderweele/ART/README.md

 ## Compound Range Queries and Composable Query Methods

 This is by far the most challenging part of the journey.
-Debugging my test cases was so intense that, at one point, I resorted to hand-sketching out my test-case trie with compound keys on a large sheet of paper in multiple colors.
+Debugging my test cases was so intense that, at one point, I resorted to hand-sketching out my first test-case trie with compound keys on a large sheet of paper in multiple colors.
 I fixed it to my dining room wall aside some print outs of test-case debug logging, surely etching a permanent memory in the minds of my wife and children.

 Part of the complexity was that I tried to implement a single monolithic `query` method.
 I wanted a query method you could give an array of bound definitions, one for each subcomponent of the compound keys stored in the tree.
 Each definition could specify the inclusiveness of the bounds as well as whether that subcomponent has a fixed or variable length.
 I maintain that it's not impossible, but if you plan the composability of your methods optimally then you may be able break things up into more bite-sized pieces.